drywet/deleted-files-recovery/README.md

 # Deleted files recovery

-A small console utility to recover lost files of some reasonable size (like photos, but not large videos) by performing a full scan of a disk image file.
+A console utility to recover lost files of some reasonable size (like photos, but not large videos) by performing a full scan of a disk image file.
 It uses the fact that many file formats contain a fixed well-defined header that, being found anywhere in a disk image file, signifies about a start of a file of that particular format.
 The implementation assumes that the lost files are up to some certain size, for example, 50 MB.